 Remember, that you can lead a witch to circle, but you can’t make them coven.
 The attrition rate of my program is un-apologetically steep.
 Each year about twenty seekers begin, and we might have eight remaining after their “year” of forty-eight classes is complete.
 Ask any of our coven’s initiates how they felt about their dedicant year and a majority will say, “it was the hardest, most excruciating year of my life, and I’m so very glad I did this for myself; I’m a much better person today.”
 This is how you become known in your community for having such “high quality” pagans; we do the work of self-improvement, strive to live up to very high ideals, and hold each other to a high standard.

 “Keep pure your highest ideals; strive ever towards it.
 Let naught stop you nor turn you aside.”
 Charge of the Goddess, Doreen Valiente

 To those teachers of the Craft out there, PLEASE keep doing this work.
 Don’t let these difficult aspects of the job “turn you aside.”
 I almost quit many times back in my early days when I was faced with my failures.
 I am so grateful that my own guides insisted that I soldier on.
 Stand firm on your principles and you will be known for your integrity by all those that “get it,” and the rest will hopefully grow to understand it eventually by observing your good example.

 As our group struggled through our early evolution together, we slowly formulated our ground rules for how we would coven together and they emerged as The Thealogy of Perfection, and The Four Rules of Witchcraft.
-Next time, I’ll share some from our teaching materials on those subjects; I hope that by doing so they will enrich your group, too.
+Follow the Link below, and I’ll share some from our teaching materials on those subjects; I hope that by doing so they will enrich your group, too.